Privacy, deletion, billing, takedown, or API questions: [email protected].

 If you authorize YouTube publishing, an encrypted Google refresh token, the granted Google scope list, and the YouTube channel IDs and channel names returned for your account.

-Uploaded videos, generated clips, clip titles and descriptions, scheduling metadata, and related processing records needed to run the service.
+Uploaded videos or submitted source URLs, source titles or names, platform hints, server-side import probe and download metadata such as duration, uploader, dimensions, chapter or heatmap availability, generated clips, clip titles and descriptions, transcripts, scheduling metadata, and related processing records needed to run the service.

-Billing records such as Stripe customer, checkout, and subscription references when paid plans are enabled.
+Billing and payment records such as Stripe customer, checkout, portal, subscription, price, webhook event, one-time support payment, charge, refund, and dispute identifiers or audit references when paid plans or optional support payments are enabled.

-Operational and security data such as rate-limit keys, hashed IP and browser fingerprint signals, audit events, and feedback submissions.
+Operational and security data such as rate-limit keys, hashed IP and browser fingerprint signals, login events, revocation markers, audit events, failure reasons, short diagnostic snippets, object keys or source URLs needed for debugging, and feedback submissions.

 How marly.studio uses that information